 We are well into the third quarter of 2014, and it is time to look back and see how the year fared for digital marketers in the country.
 The second most populous country in the world is beginning to make its presence feel in the world market, and the trends in the country so far will set the stage for future innovations in the field.
-Here’s looking back at the year that has been from the perspective of a digital marketer in India and what the trends foretell about the time to come.

 By the end of the first quarter of 2014 mobile Internet users in India numbered 155 million, and 80% of these were urban users.
 By June 2014, most of the internet traffic in the country had shifted to mobile devices with almost as much as 60% of all internet traffic being generated on mobile devices.